![]() |

 would result in a further investment that would take years or decades

-automatic rifles are out there, and how many people will be interested
+rifles are out there, and how many people will be interested in buying

-in buying a manual for one, has an effect on the price of the manual.
+a manual for one, has an effect on the price of the manual.
+If I work

-If I work for 3 weeks and only sell 30 copies in 4 years, the price
+for 3 weeks and only sell 30 copies in 4 years, the price for the manual

 Pricing